defenseunicorns/uds-package-minio-operator/docs/configuration.md

                     job-name: minio-job # Selector of the app that will be connecting to minio
                   bucketNames: # list of buckets to be provisioned in tenant scoped to the app
                     - mc-cli-test-bucket
-                  policy: "" # Optional: policy override for the scoped resources is the standard policy does not meet the needs of the application use case.
+                  policy: "" # Optional: template-able policy override for the scoped resources if the standard policy does not meet the needs of the application.
                   copyPassword: # Whether to copy the secret to the apps namespace.
 Must be true or false.
 See below section of this page for more details.
                     enabled: true
                     secretName: ""